COM Server Security and Identity

 The confusion comes from the fact that DCOM by default allows only certain Windows accounts to launch EXE COM objects:

-• The Interactive User (requires a desktop/console logon)
+- The Interactive User (requires a desktop/console logon - dev only)

-If you use any of the above types of accounts No DCOM Configuration is required.
+If you use Admin/SYSTEM No DCOM Configuration is required.

 Any account other than these, requires explicit DCOM permission configuration either by setting an explicit user identity on the specific COM server's launch permissions for specific users or by setting machine wide DCOM permissions for the user.

-If the DCOM permissions are not permissable enough, and you try to invoke an application that is running in COM mode you might get the following error:
+If the DCOM permissions are not lax enough, and you try to invoke an application that is running in COM mode you might get the following error:

 There are other errors like COM Server ProgId not found which may also be due to the fact that the registry can't be accessed to retrieve the COM server id.